Goksi/PteroBot/README.md

 ### Registration

 ![Registration](https://cdn.discordapp.com/attachments/976766831182368768/1033776792898642021/unknown.png)
-By default, `/register` command is admin only, you can enable it to everyone by setting `EnabledRegistration` config option to true
+By default, `/account register` command is admin only, you can enable it to everyone by setting `EnabledRegistration` config option to true